Rookout/docs/docs/welcome.md

 Once you deploy the SDK, no additional coding, redeploying or restarting of your application is required!

-<iframe style="margin: 20px 0 0 0" width="560" height="315" src="https://www.youtube.com/embed/wPwXgGKP1L8" frameborder="0" allow="autoplay; encrypted-media;" allowfullscreen></iframe>
+<iframe style="margin: 20px 0 0 0" width="560" height="315" src="https://www.youtube.com/watch?v=3U99qdYKNmw&t" frameborder="0" allow="autoplay; encrypted-media;" allowfullscreen></iframe>

 ## Non-breaking breakpoints

 Rookout provides you with a debugger-like production-grade tool for applications built using any architecture running in any environment.

-Understading bugs often gets difficult when relying on the existing, limited, outputs of the system.
+Understanding bugs often gets difficult when relying on the existing, limited, outputs of the system.

-Easily set a non-breaking breakpoint on any line of code to immediately see the full state, including variables values, stack traces, and more.
+Easily set a non-breaking breakpoint on any line of code to immediately see the full state, including variable values, stack traces, and more.

 ## Integrate with your version control

-When working on a remote enviorment, it's imperative to know exactly what source code it's executing.
+When working on a remote environment, it's imperative to know exactly what source code it's executing.

-Rookout integrates with your source-control provider to fetch you the correct source code for each and every enviorment ([security information)](https://www.rookout.com/security/source-code-security).
+Rookout integrates with your source-control provider to fetch you the correct source code for each and every environment ([see our source code security page for more info)](https://www.rookout.com/security/source-code-security).

 ## Integrate with your observability tools